john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 <br>

-## What is asynchronous programming
+## What is asynchronous programming?
 Asynchronous programming refers to the style of structure of a program whereby a call to some unit of functionality triggers an action that is allowed to continue outside of the ongoing flow of the program.

 <br>

-## What's the difference between "asynchronous" and "synchronous" architecture
+## What's the difference between "asynchronous" and "synchronous" architecture?

 Let's use the analogy of a restraurant to show the difference between asynchronous vs synchronous architecture.
 In both restaurants, there are two tables, a kitchen to process the orders from the tables, and a waiter to send those orders from the table to the kitchen and back again.

 <br>

-### With synchronous architecture, the program is "blocked" until it finishes a task
+### With synchronous architecture, the program is "blocked" until it finishes a task.

 In a **synchronous** (or **blocking**) restaurant, the waiter will:
 1.   ***Serve table 1**.*